Leaner, Smarter AI Cloud Systems

 work-single-image

 The promise of edge computing for AI workloads has evolved from experimental optimization to production-ready enterprise architecture.
 What began as our exploration of WASM efficiency gains has matured into a comprehensive platform strategy that leverages Cloudflare’s full spectrum of services; from Workers and AI inference to containers, durable execution, and Zero Trust security.
-This isn’t about forcing every workload through a WASM-shaped hole, but about orchestrating the right compute paradigm for each component while maintaining the efficiency gains that drew us to the edge in the first place.

 A Pragmatic Approach